 If you’re not sure how to check your brakes, many auto shops offer free brake inspections.
 You can also check your owner’s manual for specific instructions on how to check your brakes at home.

 Additionally, check your brake fluid level and make sure there are no leaks in the system.
 If your brake fluid is low or there is a leak, have it fixed before driving anywhere.
+Also check your windshield timely & do windshield repair if needed.

 3. Change your oil and filter